ryantroll/cap-center/README.md

 2. stopping the submit process by returning false
 3. read the validity status of the form and also list of invalid fields through the variable passed

+#### Special Class for validation ####

+For each field to be included in validation the .cc-field should has this special class .cc-validate

+This feature will give the ability to add field to form and exclude/include them in validation based on input of other fields

 #### Types of Validation ####

 Each field in the form need to be enclosed with .cc-field div for the validation to work